Designing Real-Time Triggers for Care Managers

 -

-Sarah now have:
+Sarah now has:

 -

-Immediate access to triggered elements from the completed assessment.
+Instant access to triggered elements post-assessment

 -